-a.
-Where a unit requires Students to pass or satisfy requirements in one or more assessment tasks ('gateway' assessments) to pass a unit, this information must be published in the Course and Unit Catalogue (CAUC) and Learning Management System (LMS).

-(13) Attendance and Participation
+- (12) Gateway Assessment - a.
+Where a unit requires Students to pass or satisfy requirements in one or more Assessment Tasks ('gateway' assessments) to pass a unit, this information must be published in the Course and Unit Catalogue (CAUC) and Learning Management System (LMS). - (13) Attendance and Participation - a.

-- a.
 Unit Coordinators may specify unit attendance and participation requirements and must include these requirements in the CAUC and the LMS. - b.
 No marks are to be allocated for attendance (either on campus or online). - c.
-Attendance at structured learning activities may be mandatory provided the achievement of unit and course learning outcomes is substantially dependent on the attendance.

-(14) Assessing Students with Special Needs

-- a.
-Upon a request from a Student with special needs (declared to the Special Needs Office) the University is obliged to make reasonable adjustments to assessment methods that allow the Student to be assessed against the unit outcomes, providing that these adjustments are appropriate for the content, the discipline and the learning outcomes of the unit. - b.
-Alternative assessment methods must be arranged with the advice and support of the Special Needs Office to ensure accordance with the Disability Standards for Education 2005, under the Disability Discrimination Act 1992 (Cth). - c.
-The alternative assessment tasks must be negotiated directly between the Student, or an associate of the Student, and the Unit Coordinator, with the advice and support of the Special Needs Office to develop a Study Access Plan (SAP), with due consideration for assessment validity. - d.
+Attendance at structured learning activities may be mandatory provided the achievement of unit and course learning outcomes is substantially dependent on the attendance. - (14) Assessing Students with Special Needs - a.
+Upon a request from a Student with special needs (declared to the Student Access and Inclusion Office) the University is obliged to make reasonable adjustments to assessment methods that allow the Student to be assessed against the unit outcomes, providing that these adjustments are appropriate for the content, the discipline and the Learning Outcomes of the unit. - Alternative assessment methods must be arranged with the advice and support of the Student Access and Inclusion Office to ensure accordance with the Disability Standards for Education 2005, under the Disability Discrimination Act 1992 (Cth). - c.
+The alternative Assessment Tasks must be negotiated directly between the Student, or an associate of the Student, and the Unit Coordinator, with the advice and support of the Student Access and Inclusion Office to develop a Study Access Plan (SAP), with due consideration for assessment validity. - d.
 Both parties must approve the agreed arrangements, with a record lodged in TRIM in the Student's file. - e.
 Where the Special Needs Officer determines that it is unreasonable to expect a Student to leave home or travel to an examination venue to sit exams, the Special Needs Officer may recommend that the Unit Coordinator provide the Student with an alternative form of assessment.
-For work, health and safety reasons supervised examinations will not be held in a Student's home (except an online supervised examination and only when this option is available).

-(15) Assessment in Split-Level and Other Non-Standard Units

-- a.
-Split-level units must have differing unit learning outcomes and cognitive and assessment requirements at each - b.
-For specialised units (e.g. special topics), the assessment tasks shall be negotiated individually with each Student and recorded in TRIM in the Student's file.
+For work, health and safety reasons supervised examinations will not be held in a Student's home (except an online supervised examination and only when this option is available). - (15) Assessment in Split-Level and Other Non-Standard Units - a.
+Split-level units must have differing unit Learning Outcomes and cognitive and Assessment requirements at each level. - b.
+For specialised units (e.g. special topics), the Assessment Tasks shall be negotiated individually with each Student and recorded in TRIM in the Student's file.
 Assessment tasks may not take the form of a formal examination.
-However, if the special topic unit comprises completion of an undergraduate level unit, the assessment tasks for that undergraduate level unit may apply, including any formal examination administered by the University.
-The School is responsible for notifying the Examinations & Results Unit about any such Students within the first four weeks of the relevant teaching period.
+However, if the special topic unit comprises completion of an undergraduate level unit, the Assessment Tasks for that undergraduate level unit may apply, including any formal examination administered by the University.
+The School is responsible for notifying the Examinations, Results & Timetabling about any such Students within the first four weeks of the relevant teaching period.